madkiss/opencontrail-vsrx/doc/vsrx-service.md

          return sysinfo
 ```
-The root password `rootpw` is the hashed string of 'passWD'.
+The root password `rootpw` is the Junos hashed string of 'passWD'.
+This default password is only for the initial login to vSRX.
+During vSRX provisioning, user can change the password or set any other security options.
 ```
 # service openstack-nova-compute restart
 ```

-This update will add new entry into /var/lib/nova/instances/<uuid>/libvirt.xml for libvirt to create the VM.
+This update will add new entry into /var/lib/nova/instances/<uuid>/libvirt.xml when libvirt to create the VM.
 There is a script in vSRX to read this sysinfo and apply it to configuration.
 This is the automatic initial provistioning without manual configuration.

 With this initial configuration, network, SSH and web based management are enabled.
 To provisition vSRX by NETCONF, two more configurations are required, [ system services netconf ssh ] and [ security zones security-zone trust interfaces ge-0/0/0.0 host-inbound-traffic system-services all ].
 They can be configured by SSH.